ahmadkhedr/Notes-app-Using-Hive-Database-/README.md

 This project is a starting point for a Flutter application.

-This is a Simple Application To use Hive Data base Including Adding ,view and Edit Notes
+This is a Simple Application To use Hive Data base Including Adding ,viewing and Editing Notes.

 The Plugin is really Easy to use.